 Tips to help keep your menstrual cup clean

-Your JuJu Cup is a personal care product that requires special cleaning; maintaining a strict menstrual cup hygiene routine is recommended.
+Your JuJu Cup is a personal care product that requires special cleaning; maintaining a good menstrual cup hygiene routine is important.
 Your menstrual cup should be washed after being emptied and also disinfected after every cycle.

 How to clean you JuJu menstrual cup

 During your menstrual cycle, wash your cup with soap and warm water after emptying it and before reinserting it.

 A soft cloth or brush can be used to remove any residual build up.
 JuJu Cleansing Wash has been specially formulated for cleaning your menstrual cup.
 If you opt to use a different brand of soap or cleansing wash, you are advised to use mild soap.

 - Oily soaps which may cause any residual build-up on the cup.

 - Highly fragranced soaps which may which may irritate your delicate skin and upset vaginal pH levels.

 If you suffer from a skin condition, it is recommended that you continue to use your prescribed soap to wash your cup.